PDXpert PLM Software

 A problem report describes a product issue that requires investigation, validation and possible remediation.
 Since the PR may be initiated by a customer, regulator, or employee who does not know the product in details, it may not identify an affected item.

 An engineering change request (ECR) or engineering change proposal (ECP) is a documented notice that an item may require modification.
 The ECR identifies the specific deficiency in enough detail so that the responsible designer can understand the problem.
 While a proposed solution is usually required, this solution may not be what is ultimately implemented.

 A request for deviation (RFD, or simply a deviation) and a waiver specifies a temporary suspension of approved items as a result of, typically, an unavailable or incorrectly manufactured part.
 A deviation proposes the use prior to the acquisition of the parts, while a waiver proposes acceptance of already-produced items that do not conform to the design documentation, but are acceptable for use (or will be acceptable after approved rework is performed).
-Deviations and waivers are typically limited in quantity or time.
+Deviations and waivers apply only to parts (never documents), and are typically limited in quantity or time.
 (You'd release any temporary rework instruction documents using a related engineering change order.)

 Engineering change form revisions

 If revising a document or a part record requires a change form to describe the rationale for the revision, shouldn't revising a change form require a similar level of documentation - a "meta-change"?
 How does one know the release status of an item that appears on a particular change revision, but not on another?
 While business rules can define what can be changed on an ECO, the fact remains that any subsequent revision creates an ambiguity that your customers, supply chain partners and even your employees may not fully understand.